afska/gba-link-connection/docs/wireless_adapter.md

 *   It's returns a list of the connected adapters, similar to what `AcceptConnections` responds, but also:

-    - `SlotStatus` has an extra word at the start of the response, indicating the `clientNumber` that the next connection will have (or `0xFF` if there are already 4 connected clients).
+    - `SlotStatus` has an extra word at the start of the response, indicating the `clientNumber` that the next connection will have (or `0xFF` if the room is not accepting new clients).
     - `SlotStatus` can be called after `EndHost`, while `AcceptConnections` fails.

 #### ConfigStatus - `0x15`